-Actually, I’ve had quite a normal job that you would rarely associate with a perpetual traveller.
-I’ve actually been working as a freelance translator for several years, and here is all info about how to become a location-independent freelance translator!
+Actually, for many of my travels, I had quite normal jobs that you would rarely associate with a perpetual traveler.
+I worked as a freelance translator for several years, and here is all info about how to become a location-independent freelance translator!

 My wage was quite normal for my level of education and work experience and for someone living in the likes of say, London or Paris.
 Only, I don't live in London or Paris.
 Taking western wages and bringing them with you to cheaper countries in Europe, Asia or South America, means that you actually can live very well on the same money!
 Or even better; work less and enjoy the country and life in general!